Jeff Tambellini: Professional

 After becoming an unrestricted free agent once more in the off-season, Tambellini signed for the ZSC Lions of the National League A (NLA) in Switzerland.
 By joining Zurich, he followed after his father and grandfather, who both played for the team during their careers.
 He was recruited to play overseas by the Lions' Bob Hartley, who previously coached in the NHL for the Colorado Avalanche and Atlanta Thrashers.
 Tambellini became the team's premiere player in his first season with Zurich, leading the team in scoring and averaging more than 25 minutes a game.
 He described the Swiss league as a competitive level between the AHL and NHL.
 In his first season in Zurich, he won the Swiss Championship.

 Upon completion of an injury plagued second season with the Lions, Tambellini left as a free agent and signed a one-year contract in Sweden with Modo Hockey of the Swedish Hockey League on March 25, 2013.

 In the 2014–15 season, Tambellini skated in 30 games with Fribourg-Gotteron of the Swiss-A league, registering five goals and 13 points.
 He also played in 20 games with Växjö Lakers in the Swedish Hockey League, recording six goals and nine points.
 On July 5, 2015, the Tampa Bay Lightning signed Tambellini to a one-year, two-way contract.

 After spending the 2015–16 season with the Lightning's AHL affiliate, the Syracuse Crunch, in which he contributed with 49 points in 65 games, Tambellini returned to Sweden in securing a one-year contract with Djurgårdens IF of the SHL on June 10, 2016.
 Tambellini left Djurgården in February, 2017, having failed to make a significant impact at Djurgården by producing only 4 goals and 5 assists in 41 games.
 He subsequently rejoined his former team Växjö Lakers, with whom he had won the Le Mat Trophy in 2015.

-At the conclusion of the 2016–17 season, Tambellini ended his 12-year professional career by announcing his retirement in returning as an undergraduate to the University of Michigan to complete his degree.
-He was also announced to serve as the Wolverines assistant coach.
+At the conclusion of the 2016–17 season, Tambellini ended his 12-year professional career, announcing his retirement while returning as an undergraduate at the University of Michigan to complete his degree.
+He was also announced as the Wolverines' assistant coach.